A traditional alpine village in the Dolomites

 Home/Activitys/Cultural Trips

-The mountains of Europe are not empty.
-For millennia, they have been home to distinctive cultures — the Romansh speakers of the Swiss Engadin, the Ladins of the Dolomites, the Górale highlanders of the Tatras, the Byzantine shepherds of Crete — whose ways of life were shaped by and adapted to the extreme conditions of high-altitude living.
-At Red Fox Trails, our cultural itineraries are designed to connect our guests with these living traditions before they are lost entirely to the homogenizing forces of modernity.
+The European outdoors are not empty.
+For millennia, they have been home to distinctive cultures — the Romansh speakers of the Swiss Engadin, the Ladins of the Dolomites, the shepherds of Crete who are said to descend from the Dorians, the Górale highlanders of the Tatras — whose ways of life were shaped by and adapted to the extreme conditions of their environment.
+These people erected fortresses, built churches, constructed old bridged, laid out cobbled trails and shaped landscapes around them.
+At Red Fox Trails, our cultural itineraries are designed to connect our guests with this unique historical, natural and cultural heritage.

 Historical Sites & Living History